Our goal: Rotate to Camp 1 for two nights, then Camp 2 for two nights, then return to EBC.

 Much more relaxed and efficient reaching the Football Field.Above was unknown territory.Huge seracs, shattered popcorn, deep crevasses… this section has it all.Super beautiful in an eerie, creepy way.

-Gaining the cwm requires one final, spectacular climb up a crown face at the top of the icefall.This is like countless other structures up high: Basically, as the glacier falls down the mountain, it splits into seracs of snow and ice.Each storm’s snowfall is revealed as a distinct layer—or striation—in cross-section.This top slab was beautiful, and towered over a shattered section below that is in effect a high, chaotic bergschrund.As it happened, sunshine hit us for this final steep climb, making it beautiful pitch.
+Gaining the cwm requires one final, spectacular climb up a crown face at the top of the icefall.This is like countless other structures up high: Basically, as the glacier falls down the mountain, it splits into seracs of snow and ice.Each storm’s snowfall is revealed as a distinct layer—or striation—in cross-section.This top slab was beautiful, and towered over a shattered section below that is in effect a high, chaotic bergschrund.As it happened, sunshine hit us for this final steep climb, making it a beautiful pitch.

 After gaining the cwm we still had to walk for about an hour between crevasses and over “rollers,” more giant snow features evocative of swells at sea.Hot, exhausting, and beautiful if I took a moment to take it all in.